KubeRocketCI/docs/docs/quick-start/integrate-container-registry.md

 # Integrate DockerHub

-EDP utilizes container registries for storing and distributing application images.
+KubeRocketCI utilizes container registries for storing and distributing application images.
 This page provides instructions on integrating your platform with DockerHub.

 ## Integration Procedure

-To integrate EPAM Delivery Platform with DockerHub, complete the guidelines below:
+To integrate KubeRocketCI with DockerHub, follow the steps below:

 1. Log in to your DockerHub account.